acolangelo/jPanelMenu/README.md

-#Best Practices
+#Best Practices, Tips, and Other Good Ideas

 ###Progressive Enhancement

 Users without JavaScript (whether they have turned it off or are using a device without it) will obviously not get the interactions provided by jPanelMenu.
-It's a good idea to take a "progressive enhancement" approach, and build your site's navigation to work without JavaScript running.
+It&rsquo;s a good idea to take a [&ldquo;progressive enhancement&rdquo;](http://www.alistapart.com/articles/understandingprogressiveenhancement/) approach, and build your site&rsquo;s navigation to work without JavaScript running.

-A good way to do that is to have your site's basic CSS display and style the navigation (or whatever is the content of your jPanelMenu) in an appropriate way, and use JavaScript to apply any styles that are specific to the JavaScript-enabled implementation.
+A good way to do that is to have your site&rsquo;s basic CSS display and style the navigation (or whatever is the content of your jPanelMenu) in an appropriate way, and use JavaScript to apply any styles that are specific to the JavaScript-enabled implementation (maybe have your site&rsquo;s JavaScript write out a `<style>` tag).

+###jPanelMenu and jRespond &mdash; Perfect Together

+I'm a **huge** fan of [jRespond](https://github.com/ten1seven/jRespond), which is &ldquo;a simple way to globally manage JavaScript on responsive websites.&rdquo;

+jRespond and jPanelMenu are the perfect couple &mdash; use jRespond to enable and disable jPanelMenu at appropriate breakpoints, creating a truly great experience.
+That&rsquo;s how I almost always use jPanelMenu (that&rsquo;s how the [documentation/demo site](http://jpanelmenu.com) works), and I think you should give it a shot, too.

+Responsive design is awesome on its own, but add responsive behavior to the mix, and you&rsquo;ve made something incredible.